BLE-LTER/ble-handbook/handbook.md

 `+` UT Austin service, does not require affiliation to UT

-`$` Tim has the credentials
+`$` Tim only has the credentials

 Most of these are individual accounts and each IM team member manage their own, however some accounts are shared between the BLE IM team as a whole.
 The most important is the PASTA 'BLE' account under 'LTER' affiliation.
 Only this account can upload new or revised data packages with the "knb-lter-ble" scope.
 All three EDI portals (production, staging, and development), plus the corresponding LTER ones, share the same authentication system, and so we log on to all of them with the same credentials.
-EDI will eventually roll out 'identity mapping', i.e. allowing IM team members from sites to log on to EDI portal(s) with their own Google/Github/ORCID account.
-Until then, BLE has one account.

 Tim and An have their own individual accounts to metabase.
 However there are accounts set to do certain things (e.g. 'backup_user' has read-only access to be able to dump database contents everyday).

 Stache (UT service) contains the passwords to these shared accounts.
-For other things that are individual-based, a nem IM team member will need to be granted access and/or admin rights.
+For other things that are individual-based, a new IM team member will need to be granted access and appropriate privileges.

 #### Getting remote access